Parc Olympique Lyonnais

 Book your Parc Olympique Lyonnais tickets and enjoy football in Lyon like never before.

 The Olympique Lyonnais, popularly known as Lyon or simply OL, was founded in 1899 although it was not established as a professional club until 1950.
 Benzemá, Pjanic, Memphis Depay, Juninho, Umtiti, Lacazette, Martial, Malouda or Abidal are some of the most iconic players who have worn Les Gones jersey.

 Without a doubt, the most glorious time of the French team was during the period 2000-2012, when the team managed to win 7 consecutive Ligue 1 titles, 7 French SuperCup, 2 French Cup and 1 Ligue Cup.

 The eternal rival of Olympique de Lyon is Saint-Étienne, both located in the Rhône-Alpes region and separated by only 50 km.
 The derby du Rhone is one of the matches that generates the most expectation in Ligue 1, as face each other the most successful French club of the 20th century (St Étienne) against the most successful club of the 21st century (Lyon).

-Choose one of our Lyon hosts, buy your Lyon tickets and enjoy first-hand the best French football with a local fan!
+How to get Lyon tickets?
+Choose your match, choose one of our Lyon hosts, buy your Olympique Lyonnais tickets and enjoy first-hand the best French football with local fans!